Uważam Rze

 Uważam Rze.
-Inaczej pisane was a Polish conservative weekly news weekly.
+Inaczej pisane was a Polish conservative weekly news magazine.

 History

 The weekly was launched on 7 February 2011 under the editorship of Paweł Lisicki.
 It was owned by Presspublica, which was bought by Polish businessman Grzegorz Hajdarowicz, months later.
 Within a couple of months, Uważam Rze became the third most popular Polish weekly, behind Gość Niedzielny and Polityka.

 In April 2012, a monthly historical journal was launched — Uważam Rze Historia.
 In late November 2012, Hajdarowicz fired Lisicki, spurring a mass-resignation including Waldemar Łysiak, Marek Magierowski, Robert Mazurek, Bronisław Wildstein, and others; Jan Piński became the new editor.
 The last print-release was on 21 November 2016; it continued to be published on the web for a while.

 Reception

 Joanna Michlic notes that Uważam Rze Historia served as one of the many venues where "right-wing ethno-nationalistic historians" promulgated an ahistorical view of Polish history esp. concerning Polish culpability in the Holocaust.